 Quiet Zone Project

-A temporary closure of 65th/Shellmound crossing is expected for a 7-day period in October.
+A temporary closure of 65th/Shellmound crossing is expected for a 7-day period in March 2023.
 All track work and corrsponding roadway work will occur at this time.
-Work may occur outside of normal working hours and City Council has pre-approved a waiver to the City's noise ordinance on July 19, 2022.

-A permanent closure of 66th Street at the railroad crossing just east of Shellmound Street is scheduled tentatively for October 2022.
+A permanent closure of 66th Street at the railroad crossing just east of Shellmound Street is scheduled tentatively for Spring 2023.

 The Road Repair and Accountability Act of 2017 (“SB 1”), signed into law on April 28, 2017, established the Trade Corridor Enhancement Account to fund corridor-based freight projects nominated by local agencies and the state.
 Implementing legislation was enacted with the approval of SB 103 on July 21, 2017 which directs the California Transportation Commission (“CTC”) to allocate the Trade Corridor Enhancement Program (“TCEP”) funds and the federal National Highway Freight Program funds to infrastructure improvements along corridors that have a high volume of freight movement.